Red Fox

 Diet

-Foxes like to eat small vertebrates, particularly mice, as well as squirrels, hedgehogs and geese.
-Sometimes they even polish off fish, frogs or worms.
-However, they're not purely meat eaters.
-They also savour the marvels of fruit such as plums and raspberries.
+Foxes eat small vertebrates, particularly mice, but also rats, rabbits, squirrels, hedgehogs and geese.
+Sometimes they even feed on fish, frogs or worms.
+However, they are not pure carnivores, but rather omnivores.
+They enjoy fruit such as plums and raspberries.
+Sometimes even carrion is also part of their diet.
 There are foxes that live in the city or on the outskirts.
-Although the city is dangerous to them (just think about cars), there is a big advantage: they don't have to walk far to get food.
+Although the city is dangerous to them (just think about cars), it works out well for them, since they don't have to travel far to find food.
 They plunder people's trash.

 Behavior